SaadxSalman/Aetheris-Core/README.md

 ## ⚙️ Key Components

 ### Custom Fine-Tuned Model
-The heart of MedBERT is a **Large Language Model (LLM)**, such as a Gemma or Llama variant, that has been fine-tuned on a massive corpus of medical data.
+The heart of MedBERT is a **Large Language Model (LLM)**, in this case Gemma, that has been fine-tuned on a massive corpus of medical data.
 This fine-tuning process goes beyond simple memorization; it trains the model on the nuances of clinical language, disease progression, and the complex interconnections of medical concepts.
 This allows the model to "reason" through a patient's symptoms and lab results much like an experienced clinician.

 ### Domain-Specific Embeddings
 The project uses a custom, medical-specific embeddings model, built with a library like **Sentence-Transformers**.
 This model is trained to create highly accurate vector representations of medical concepts.
 For example, a search for "chest pain" would retrieve not just documents with that exact phrase, but also those related to **angina**, **myocardial infarction**, and other related conditions, ensuring a more comprehensive search for relevant information.